gideonibemerejr/SEI-CC-2/work/w02/d1/01-css-flexbox-grid.md

 	  ...
 	```

-- The new `fr` unit is used by CSS Grid to represent a _fraction_ of the available space.
+- The `fr` unit is used by CSS Grid to represent a _fraction_ of the available space.
 So in our layout, the first column will be 1/5th the width of the window.

 ---
 ### Your First CSS Grid